 These presets require a subscription to Adobe Lightroom.
 They work with Lightroom Classic (version 7.5 or newer), Lightroom CC (version 1.3 or newer), and Lightroom Mobile (via sync or manual DNG import).
 They won’t be compatible with older versions of Lightroom or standalone versions like Lightroom 6.

-These are the presets I’ve built for my own work and use regularly.
+These are the landscape photography presets I’ve built for my own work and use regularly.
 I’ve made them to be simple, flexible, and enjoyable to work with.
 I hope they give you a strong foundation to develop your own edits and help your images come together beautifully!

 I’ve included a quick written guide to help you get everything set up easily.